A special message from Executive Director Gene Murrow:

 Your donation is fully tax-deductible, and provides critical support of our mission.
 Giving just takes a minute, and goes a very long way.

-Won't you please join the New York State Council on the Arts, the New York City Department of Cultural Affairs, the Florence Gould Foundation, the Reed Foundation, and our other generous donors by making a contribution so that we may continue to provide important services at affordable prices.
+Won't you please join the National Endowment for the Arts, the New York State Council on the Arts, the New York City Department of Cultural Affairs, the Florence Gould Foundation, the Reed Foundation, and our other generous donors by making a contribution so that we may continue to provide important services at affordable prices.

 We maintain mailing lists, email lists, a website, and copy writing services that are critical to publicizing the City's wealth of early music activity.These services have been engaged by over 140 organizations, including the City's small medieval and Renaissance ensembles, baroque and classical orchestras, and major presenters such as The Frick Collection, The Metropolitan Museum of Art, and Carnegie Hall.

 We provide "front of house" services including ticket sales, credit card processing, and ushering to the many musical groups who present their own concerts and series.

 We underwrite large blocks of free tickets enabling everyone to attend concerts.

 GEMS Live!, our artist booking agency, secures coveted performing engagements for New York groups in the United States and abroad.
 We have booked over 125 engagements in venues from Vancouver, B.C. to Miami, Florida and all points in between!

 GEMS is the fiscal sponsor of an innovative, highly effective educational program directed by renowned clarinetist and recorder player Nina Stern.
 S'Cool Sounds brings Nina and her colleagues into New York City school classrooms from K to 5 to teach an entire class how to play recorder or drums over a 15 to 30 week period.
 Funds are needed for instruments, travel expenses, and of course teacher salaries.
 Help us build tomorrow's audiences!